bearthesilly/bearthesilly.github.io/docs/index.md

 Welcome to csrookie's website!
 This is the personal website of csrookie, dedicating to share info, resource and experience.

 I'm currently a student studying computer science in Shanghaitech University(上海科技大学), Sophomore.
-Because of the motto "stay fool, stay hungry", I name my github repository 'csrookie' for, literally, I'm still a rookie in the field of cs.
+I name my github repository 'csrookie' for, literally, I'm still a rookie in the field of cs.

 ## Introduction
 Currently interested in computer vision(Point Cloud) and computer graphics(Neural Radiance Field).
 I am also a little bit interested into the interpretability in Deep Learning.